oanda/apidocs/v1/stream.md

 ## Rates Streaming

 Open a streaming connection to receive real time market prices for specified instruments.
-There is a limit of 1 rate streaming connection per access token.

     GET /v1/ratestream

 ### Limits

-* There is a limit of 1 rate streaming connection per access tokens.
+* There is a limit of one active rate stream connection per access token.
 In the event that a new rate stream request with the access token of an existing rate stream connection, OANDA servers will disconnect the older connection without warning.

 * Each rate stream connection may subscribe up to a maximum of 10 instruments.